Lichen Sclerosus

 Is Lichen sclerosus contagious?

-No, it is not contagious.
+No, it is not considered to be contagious.

-What causes Lichen sclerosus?
+What are the possible causes of Lichen sclerosus?

 How is Lichen sclerosus diagnosed?

-Through physical examination and skin biopsy.
+Through physical examination, medical history, and sometimes a skin biopsy.

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.